What Is The Average Temp Of Mercury

 Scientific Explanation of Mercury's Properties

 Mercury's liquid state at room temperature stems from its atomic structure.
 The element has a high number of electrons, leading to strong metallic bonding that requires significant energy to break.
-That's why this results in a high boiling point but a relatively low melting point.
-Additionally, mercury's surface tension and low thermal expansion make it ideal for precision instruments, though these properties also contribute to its challenges in handling and disposal Most people skip this — try not to..
+In real terms, this results in a high boiling point but a relatively low melting point.
+Additionally, mercury's surface tension and low thermal expansion make it ideal for precision instruments, though these properties also contribute to its challenges in handling and disposal Easy to understand, harder to ignore..

 Frequently Asked Questions (FAQ)